spadgos/getafix/README.md

 ## Configuration

-Configuration files are in CSON format.
+Configuration files are interpretted as CoffeeScript.

 - `base` *(String)* All files beyond this point use this value as a base for the url to request.
 Folder structure up to this point is ignored.